farid809/CarND-Behavioral-Cloning-P3/README.md

 * Five laps driving centered in track2

 ## Model Architecture and Training Strategy

+### 1. Solution Design Approach

-### 1. Model Architecture
+#### 1. Model Architecture

 The initial model I used  based on nVidia model which consisted of lambda normalization layer followed by 5 convulutional layer followed by 4 fully connected layers.
 The model also includes RELU layers to introduce nonlinearity.
 The data is normalized in the model using a Keras lambda layer.
 I attempted to train this model and tune different hyperparameters  However the model didn't generalize enough to drive centered on track 1.

 My Final model is based on nVidia model and consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-### 2. Overfitting
+#### 2. Overfitting

 The model contains dropout layers in order to reduce overfitting (model.py lines 21).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track. he overall strategy for deriving a model architecture was to ...

-### 3. Model parameter tuning
+#### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-### 4. Appropriate training data
+#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...

 For details about how I created the training data, see the next section.

-## Model Architecture and Training Strategy

-### 1. Solution Design Approach

-he overall strategy for deriving a model architecture was to ...

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...